Nidheimr/Rias/README.md

 ## Building

-### Windows

-Using CMake, generate the Visual Studio solution then use MSBuild to build it.
+The provided `CMakeLists.txt` file will generate your choice of build files, use those to build this project.

 ## Usage